GDLynx/corridor-clear-td2d/README.md

 ## Todo
 * Player's sprite can look left/right based key input
 * Player's sprite can look left/right based on device's accelerometer (device-orientation)
+* Visual representation of player (player's sprite) which corresponds with input
-* Player can shoot when screen is tapped/clicked
+* Player can "shoot" when screen is tapped/clicked
+* Determine if the player shot an enemy or a civillian
+* Implement the effect of moving through a corridor (whether the player actually moves is to be decided)
+* Implement points system
+* Maybe: The game's speed will gradually increase as the player progresses

 # Tools